Bookmark and Share

 Use 14 existing Oral History videotapes of Ampex people: Bill Cara, Eric Daniel, Mort Fujii, Bob Langevin, Dale Manquen, Jay McKnight, Larry Miller, Bob Morrison, Rein Narma, Fred Pfost, David Sarser, Walter Selsted, Ross Snyder, and Al Sroka.

 These oral histories are personal portraits of the people: their story as they remember it.
-There are inconsistencies between 50-year-old memories.
+There are inconsistencies between 50-year-old memories, but that is the nature of histories.

 Make a written History of Early Ampex based on the recollections of these people, in these oral histories.